High Leverage Thinking

 What this value means:

 • Leverage = impact vs. effort.
-Take the actions that create the biggest impact with the least effort.
+We aim to take actions that create the biggest impact with the least effort.

-• Continuously using high-leverage thinking = 10x outcomes
+• Continuously using high-leverage thinking leads to 10x outcomes.

 • This often means working in public vs. private as much as you can, which supports our Default to Transparency value.
 For example: